DsSoft-Byte/iOSBridge/README.md

 Next-Generation iCu Unlocker follow-up.
 Proudly presenting, iOSBridge (10).

-iOSBridge 25.09.2024 Functionality Notice:
+iOSBridge 11.01.2025 Functionality Notice:

-Bypass Server is down, I am working on it to host it locally for a small user fee of 5 Bucks for a Lifetime app license.
-Other App functionality is unaffected.
+Bypass Server is finally up, iOS 16/17 Bypasses and MDM Unlocks are on the way!
+Bypassing will now require a 10 Euro one-time fee via PayPal.
+The activation/purchase site is under construction.
+When you DM me your Machine ID you get a free lifetime license!

 URGENT SECURITY PATCH 10.0.0.7 (10/11/2023)